webiny/docs.webiny.com/docs/developer-tutorials/admin-app-overview.md

 or sign out:
 ![Webiny Admin Layout](/img/developer-tutorials/admin-app-security-user-menu.png)

-To see the full admin app setup, please visit the [demo-admin app](https://github.com/Webiny/webiny-js/blob/master/packages/demo-admin/src) on our Github.
+To see the full admin app setup, please visit the [demo-admin app](https://github.com/Webiny/webiny-js/blob/master/packages/demo-admin/src) on our GitHub.

 > The easiest way to get up and running, and have everything set up for you, is to use our [webiny-cli](https://www.npmjs.com/package/webiny-cli) package to create a blank Webiny project that is ready to develop your custom stuff straight away.